github-campus-advisors/Campus-Advisor-Training/README.md

 ## When you are finished

 > **Note: Campus Advisor approvals are currently on hold.
 You may continue with your application, but applications will not be reviewed and interviews will not be offered before December 2020.
+Training requirements may also change in December, although you may still find value in completing the current training.
 You may apply now, and we will reach out to you when approvals resume in December.**

 Once you have completed the training, you’re free to end there with your new knowledge.
 If you want to take it a step further, you might want to become a GitHub Campus Advisor.